In This Course

 In This Lecture

-In this video, we will go through on Explaining the possible problems that we will run.
+In the previous video, we learned the how do you clean up large page objects of the page objects in test automation course.
+In this video, we will go through on Explaining the possible problems that we will run for the course.

 Now that we’ve written a few tests three tests for the complicated page.
 And we’ve done some deliberate practice with everything.
 Let’s take a look at the complicated page to see the problems that we’re going to run into and how to resolve those problems.